 Clink Prison Museum, Southwark, London

 There has been a prison on this site in Southwark, London from 1151.
-Owned by the Bishop of Winchester, the prison was part of his estate, and included heretics as well as local criminals.
+Owned by the Bishops of Winchester, the prison was part of the estate, and included heretics as well as local criminals.

 No-one is quite sure how the Clink got its name - whether from the clinking of the chains the prisoners wore, or of the cell doors slamming shut, but it has now become a universal term for prisons.